 What is the university doing to with classrooms to ensure safety?

 Virginia Tech' facilities crews have been reconfiguring classroom spaces to provide 6 feet of space between students.
 This has reduced the capacity of instruction spaces.
 There will be hand santizer stations outside each classroom, and instructors will wear face shields if they are teaching in front of students.
 You can find out more about VT's efforts to follow public health guidelines in classrooms in this article.

 What personal hygiene protocols will be expected of me?

 The university will follow the governor’s guidelines for personal hygiene related to public health.
 Face coverings or masks will be required in all campus buildings, and also outside on campus grounds if physical distancing is not possible.
 Students, faculty, and staff members are expected to observe social distancing guidelines of six feet between individuals.
 All university community members are expected to continue frequent handwashing and using hand sanitizer when handwashing is not possible.

-I am a GTA this fall.
-Where can I find information from the university for instructors about teaching and learning for fall semester?
+I am a GTA this year.
+Where can I find information from the university for instructors about teaching and learning?